-Items Significant components Estimated useful lives Land improvements Pipelines $3 \sim 15 \text{ years}$ Buildings Factory and gasoline stations $10 \sim 60$ years Machinery and equipment Impregnating machine, dyeing machine $2 \sim 20$ years and other machinery equipment Transportation equipment Pallet trucks and fork lift trucks $3 \sim 15 \text{ years}$ Other equipment Cogeneration power generation equipment $2 \sim 17 \text{ years}$
+Items Significant components Estimated useful lives Land improvements Pipelines 3 ~ 15 years Buildings Factory and gasoline stations 10 ~ 60 years Machinery and equipment Impregnating machine, dyeing machine and other machinery equipment 2 ~ 20 years Transportation equipment Pallet trucks and fork lift trucks 3 ~ 15 years Other equipment Cogeneration power generation equipment 2 ~ 17 years

 - C. Information about the property, plant and equipment that were pledged to others as collateral is provided in Note 8. - D. Certain regulations restrict ownership of land to individuals.
 Accordingly, the titles of land which the Company has acquired for future plant expansion is under the name of third parties.
 Such land titles were transferred and mortgaged to the Company.
-As of December 31, 2021 and 2020, the land mortgaged to the Company was \$808,300.
+As of December 31, 2022 and 2021, the land mortgaged to the Company was \$808,300.